 You must not lock yourself away from the world.
 It is understandable that you might require solitude; however, shunning the world won’t help you at all.
 Come out of the cocoon that you form around you after losing a loved one and participate in the funeral services, and other rituals.
 This will help you to go through the first few days after losing your loved one.
 The first few days are the most difficult ones and you may even start harboring suicidal tendencies.
-However, if you participate in the funeral services, you not only honor the death of your closed one but also comfort your mind a little that you are in the presence of the people who are related to the person you lost.
+However, if you participate in the funeral, burial, or cremation services, you not only honor the death of your closed one but also comfort your mind a little that you are in the presence of the people who are related to the person you lost.

 - Don’t keep your emotions and feelings tucked in

 The more you keep your emotions and feelings tucked in, the more pain you are giving to yourself.
 Speak your heart out.
 Participate in the memorial ceremonies kept for your closed one and tell the entire gathering that how the person you lost was so special to you.
 If you are feeling like crying then cry your heart out.
 You might be doing some activity or listening to a particular song when the sweet memory of your loved one creeps in.
 Don’t stop doing that activity or don’t stop listening to that song.
 This is completely natural.
 Let your feelings pass through.
 After a few days, you will begin to get normal doing those activities.

 You might have tons of memories of the time you spend with your loved one.
 However, it is still necessary to make a physical memorial in the honor of the person you lost.
 The memorial or the tribute will always stay and provide you with a feeling that your loved one is always there with you.
 There is a plenitude of ways to do so.
 You can plant a tree, buy very special Cremation Jewelry from Memorials.com or you can construct an entire garden.
 You must have a lot of photographs together on your smartphone.
 Develop those photographs and keep them neatly in a box.